Shredded duck burgers packed with slowly cooked shredded leg meat & cherries, then topped with a quick balsamic cherry salsa.

 It is particularly good when you add just a bit of balsamic to cut through the sweetness.

-The patty for this burger features slowly roasted duck legs that are shredded or pulled, and give this sandwich a wonderful texture.
+The patty for this burger features slowly roasted duck legs that are shredded or pulled, giving this sandwich a wonderful texture.

 Frequently Asked Questions.